Before I saw First Man, I was confused.

 The Emotionless Protagonist

-Neil Armstrong was a famously reticent man, which makes him a challenging hero to inhabit.
+Neil Armstrong was a famously reticent man, which makes him a challenging hero to portray.

 His crewmate Buzz Aldrin is well-known as NASA’s most outspoken astronaut, but Armstrong himself was a doer, not a talker.
 As the fim reveals, this was the case both at work and at home, where his wife Janet does all the emotional labor with their two sons that Neil simply doesn’t have the bandwidth for.